efugier/d-robots/robot/README.md

 * fowards messages on the first reception
 * can interact with an asynchronous robot simulator / interface

+The script `cargo_run.sh` can be used to launch the project, note that it requires a a fifo named `fifo` to run.
 * `./cargo_run.sh` connects the app to itself and enables maximum debug level
 * `./cargo_run.sh -- release` connects the app to itself in release mode